 You will first have three important indicators:

-- Total downloads: giving you the total app units of your app on the selected date range
+Total downloads: giving you the total downloads of your app on the selected date range

-- Avg.
-Daily Downloads: indicating the daily average of app units your app is getting each day.
+Avg.
+Daily Downloads: indicating the daily average of downloads your app is getting each day.
 This average will be computed on the date range selected

 In the graph below these KPIs, you will be able to see the download history chart.
-For your app, we will show the real app units but as soon as you've added competitors, you will see your competitors download estimates overtime.
+For your app, we will show the real downloads but as soon as you've added competitors, you will see your competitors' download estimates over time.